sap-tutorials/Tutorials/tutorials/hana-clients-choose-hana-instance/hana-clients-choose-hana-instance.md

     Notice that the database being connected to is SYSTEMDB.

     The example above uses localhost since hdbsql is running on the same machine that the database is trying to connect to.
-The host name `hxehost`, is seen in the terminal above.
+The host name, `hxehost`, is seen in the terminal above.

     >If hdbsql is not found and you are logged in with another user, try connecting as the user `hxeadm` and run the command again.
     ```Shell